sirjofri/vim-glissues/README.md

 --------

 - `:GLOpenIssues` Opens your open issues in a new buffer.
-Provided details are issue id (used for closing and commenting to issues via commit), title and description.
+Provided details are issue id (used for closing and commenting to issues via commit), title, description and milestone.
 - `:GLOpenIssuesExt` Extended version of `:GLOpenIssues`, loads comments, too.
 - `:GLClosedIssues` and `:GLClosedIssuesExt` behave similar with closed issues.